alexandersep/Year3-ICS-Solutions/README.md

 Juniour Sophister solutions to exam papers.
 Exam papers can be found in https://cs-exams.com/docs/third-year

+## Issues
+* If you spot any issues, consider forking this project and creating a pull request, I'll add the fix in when I can.
+* If you want to contribute solutions to this repository you can as well, I'll add it in as well.

 ## Structure

 * Solutions are split into topics